About Erika

 Swedish classical guitarist Erika Clevejarn regularly appears as a soloist and chamber musician across the United Kingdom and internationally.
 Her diverse performances are recognized for their imaginative, creative and sensitive style and approach.

 Passionate about expanding the classical guitar repertoire, Erika takes pleasure in collaborating with composers and performing new works.
 She has performed several world premieres and has had multiple compositions dedicated to her.
 Upcoming premieres (2025-27) include new works by Laura Snowden and Christopher Stell.
+Along with solo work, Erika is a dedicated chamber musician.
+She regularly performs with the duo ‘Emilia and Erika’ alongside Swedish soprano Emilia Utter.

 Erika plays a guitar by Swedish luthier Johannes Kitselis.